Site Map

 Designated as a national cultural heritage site in 2007

-This small concrete building was built in 1928 as a museum and storage for important documents and artifacts of Tomomi Iwakura, including relevant materials on the Meiji Restoration.
-The architecture was by Goichi Takeda (also a professor at Kyoto University), a prominent architect at that time, who also designed the Kyoto City Hall (main building).
-Several of the artifact pieces related to Tomomi Iwakura that are designated as a national important cultural properties or designated as a Kyoto city important cultural tangible properties are not stored here but are kept at the Kyoto City Library of Historical Documents (Teramachi, Marutamachi, Kamigyo-ku.
+This small concrete building was built in 1928 as a museum and storage space for Tomomi Iwakura’s important artifacts, including archival materials about the Meiji Restoration.
+The architecture was designed by Kyoto University professor Goichi Takeda, a prominent architect at that time who also designed the main building for Kyoto City Hall.
+Articles connected to Tomomi Iwakura are exhibited here, but 1,018 documents designated as national Important Cultural Properties and 109 documents designated as Tangible Cultural Properties by Kyoto City are housed at the Kyoto City Library of Historical Documents.
+(Teramachi, Marutamachi, Kamigyo-ku.
 TEL: 075-241-4312).

 ‘Ihatsuhi’